On Fubini type theorems for the Riemann integral: Main results of the paper

 \textbf{Proof. }Since the function $f(x,y)$ is integrable, the set of points of discontinuity of this function has zero Lebesgue measure.
 But this set is closed.
 For this reason, it has zero Jordan measure.
 Consequently, for any positive real number $\varepsilon >0$, the set of points of discontinuity may be covered by a finite number of quadrates with total measure less than $\varepsilon $.
 Then every line parallel to the ordinate axes can intersect these quadrates through no more than a finite number of intervals.
 Then we can apply the reasoning of the proof for Theorem 4.
 This remark completes the proof.

 Theorems 3, 4, and 5 take precedence over Theorem 2 in applications, which is obvious from their formulation.
 Despite Theorem 2 establishing the Fubini theorem for the Riemann integral in its full generality, for applications, the definition of the function $F(x)$ in that form for the repeated integral is not appropriate.
 But in formulations of Theorems 3 and 4, this integral has a definite meaning even though it is taken in an improper sense.

-Formulations of Theorems 3 and 4 reflect the classic Fubini theorem.
-Consider some examples clarifying the situation.
-We want to construct an example in which, for some values of $x$, the value of the partial integral, that is, the integral
+Despite the example given after the formulation of Theorem 2, formulations of Theorems 3, 4, and 5 reflect the classic Fubini theorem.
+Consider an example in which, for some values of $x$, the value of the partial integral, that is, the integral

 is not placed in the segment [$\bar{F}(x)$, $\underline{F}(x)$].
+For the construction, we shall use examples of functions having a given closed subset as a set of points of discontinuity ([3]).

 Take the domain \textit{D }of a view (Fig.1), which is the union of the rectangle $[0,2]\times [0,1]$ and the quadrate $[1,2]\times [1,2]$.
 This domain is a Jordan domain.
 Note that the notion of a Jordan domain is defined in various ways by various authors.
 For example, in [3], it is defined by simple curves.
 We accept the definition given in [7, 8].
 On the left side of the quadrate, for $x=1$ take some perfect subset of positive measure denoting it as $P$: $P\subset [1,2],\, m(P)>0$.
 We put

 It is obvious that the function defined by these equalities is integrable and

 This function is discontinuous at every point (1,\textit{y}), where \textit{y} belongs to \textit{P}.
 By the theorem of Lebesgue, the partial integral